Breitling vs. Omega: Clash of the Titans

 Matchup 2 - Altitude

-The Breitling Navitimer 1 Chronograph 41 Black Dial
+Navitimer B01 Chronograph 43 Automatic Black Dial

 Breitling’s Navitimers are legendary for their use amongst pilots around the world.
 They’ve been used by both commercial and military pilots alike, and they’re sort of the de facto iconic timepiece for aces everywhere.

-This particular Navitimer is our personal favorite.
+This particular Breitling Navitimer is our personal favorite.
 The dial is beautiful, the chronograph functions are numerous and easy to read, and it just has that certain undefinable air about it that says “this is a pilot’s watch.”
 It’s really the total package.

 Vs.